Lost in Overlap: Exploring Logit-based Watermark Collision in LLMs: Experiments

 \subsection{Evaluation Metrics}

-Given the rapid development of the Watermarking field, there is currently no consensus on metrics, with different methods employing varied evaluation criteria.
-Moreover, many approaches utilize a detection threshold to categorize text as watermarked.
-Implementing all metrics for each method is impractical and biased.
+Given the rapid development of the watermarking field, there is currently no consensus on metrics, with different methods employing varied evaluation criteria \cite{tu2023waterbench}.
+Moreover, some approaches utilize a detection threshold to categorize text as watermarked, while others differ.
+Implementing all possible metrics for each method is impractical and biased.

 Following the approach of \citet{zhao2023PRW}, we opt for a fair evaluation by avoiding the influence of threshold settings.
 Our final detection metrics include false positive rates (\textbf{FPR}) and true positive rates (\textbf{TPR}).
 We specifically set FPR values at 1\%, 5\%, and 10\%, adjusting the detector's thresholds accordingly.
 This ensures a consistent and unbiased assessment of watermarking methods.
-We only present $\text{FPR}=1\%$ here and refer to Appendix~\ref{app_sec:experimental_results} for more results.
+We only present results when $\text{FPR}=1\%$ here and refer to Appendix~\ref{app_sec:experimental_results} for comprehensive results.